Professional Doctorate in Physical Therapy (D.P.T.)

 * with labs

-Only two of the prerequisite courses may be outstanding by the application deadline(January 15).
-For example, if a student is completing two prereqs in the fall term or one prereq in the fall term and one prereq in the following spring term, he/she is eligible to apply.
+Only two of the prerequisite courses may be outstanding during the 2014-'15 academic year.
+For example, if a student is completing two prereqs in the fall or spring term or one prereq in the fall term and one prereq in the following spring term, he/she is eligible to apply.
 If however, a student is taking more than two prereqs in the fall or spring terms, that person is ineligible to apply.

-A minimum of two prereqs may have been retaken once,regardless of grades earned and whether or not the course was retaken at the same or different institution.
+A minimum of two prereqs may have been retaken once, regardless of grades earned and whether or not the course was retaken at the same or different institution.
 Course titles may differ but if the content is the same, it is considered a repeat.
 For example, if a student took Chemistry I (Inorganic Chemistry content) and then took a course titled Inorganic Chemistry and repeated Anatomy,that person may apply.
-If this same student also retook Physiology, he/she would not be able to apply.
+If this same student also retook Physiology, he/she is not eligible to apply.

-A minimum grade point average of 3.0 in the science prerequisite courses and an overall grade point average of 3.0 are required for application review.
+A minimum grade point average of 3.0 in the prerequisite courses and an overall grade point average of 3.0 are required for application review.
+It is expected that a grade of B or better was earned in each prereq course.
 Students enrolled in quarter or trimester systems may need to complete/submit grades for multiple terms to equate to a semester.
 Individuals should not apply with GPAs less than 3.0 in either category.

-If applicants have questions about whether a particular course meets our requirements, they should contact the Office of Admissions at the School of Nursing and Health Sciences, 617-521-2605.
+If applicants have questions about whether a particular course meets our admission requirements, they should contact the Office of Admissions at the School of Nursing and Health Sciences, 617-521-2605.
 If admitted, the student must submit an official transcript for the missing courses as soon as possible and before the end of June.
 Transcripts for students taking courses or graduating in May may not arrive at Simmons until July.
 Thus, to expedite enrollment, students should send a copy of their grade reports or a statement on letterhead stationery from each professor indicating the grade earned.
-Final official transcripts will be required in order to finalize the admissions process.
-PTCAS requires official transcripts but does not forward these to institutions.
-Thus, if a student is accepted and plans to enroll at Simmons, copies of final official transcripts for all institutions attended must be received by SNHS before the first graduate PT course begins in late June.
+Final official transcripts will be required in order to finalize the admissions process and must be received by SNHS before the first graduate PT course begins in late June.

 At least 30 hours of physical therapy or physical rehab experience is required.
-Students may be completing these required hours at the time of application.
+Students may be completing these required hours at the time of application but verification of missing hours is required if student is admitted and before enrollment in the first graduate PT course in late June.

 All candidates must submit official GRE scores.
-Please take the GRE no later than November 1 in order for SNHS to receive the official paper score by the application deadline date.SNHS is unable to accept electronic scores.
+Please take the GRE no later than October 1 in order for SNHS to receive the official paper score by the application deadline date.SNHS is unable to accept electronic scores.
+Allow 4-6 weeks for official scores to arrive at Simmons.

 All candidates whose first language is not English, regardless of language of schooling or citizenship, must submit official scores of TOEFL (Test of English as a Foreign Language) taken within two years prior to the application deadline.
 The required minimum TOEFL score is 570 (paper test), 230 (computer test), or 88 (internet test).
 TOEFL does not replace GRE nor are any other English proficiency exams accepted.
 Official paper scores for both exams are required from ETS since the School of Nursing and Health Science is unable to accept electronic scores.